Edits by Emma

 Show, Don't Tell

 Every writer has heard this advice: Show, don't tell.
-It's all over the online writing communities and is often presented as some sort of...
+It's all over the online writing communities.
+But the advice is a flawed rule

 Said is NOT Dead